evilpaper/frontend-interview-questions/README.md

-# Frontend Interview Questions (with Answers...:fireworks)
+# Frontend Interview Questions (with Answers... :boom:)

 A bunch of common Frontend Developer Interview Questions incl.
 Answers.
 Utilizing the Minimum Information Principle and Cloze Deletion for effective learning.